All Episodes

 1-800-282-2882.

-If you missed the first hour, spend a little time talking about the slander campaign underway against you if you happen to, oh, I don't know, uh hold the Constitution in high regard, have skepticism about government overreach, um, oppose the president and his agenda.
+If you missed the first hour, spend a little time talking about the slander campaign underway against you if you happen to, oh, I don't know, hold the Constitution in high regard, have skepticism about government overreach, oppose the president and his agenda.

 It simply must be because he's a black guy.

-Let me give you some people who are going to get a big Tea Party thumbs up.
+Let me give you some people who are going to get a big tea party thumbs up.

 Clarence Thomas, Justice of the Supreme Court.

-Uh JC Watts for his honorable service in the United States Congress.
+J.C.
+Watts for his honorable service in the United States Congress.

-And I I will flat tell you, I'm not even asking for who are the black conservatives that you like, but in every every local talk show host, me here at WBAP in Dallas Fort Worth and anybody else anywhere, uh if you want to go just trolling for cheap and easy call.
+And I will flat tell you, I'm not even asking for who are the black conservatives that you like, but in every local talk show host, me here at WBAP and Dallas-Fort Worth and anybody else anywhere, if you want to go just trolling for cheap and easy calls, who do you want to be president?

-I I could do it now.
+I could do it now.

 It just kept coming and coming and coming.

-Uh it's not it hasn't been about skin color for the longest time.
+It hasn't been about skin color for the longest time.

-Where's the racism here?
+Now, where's the racism here?

 Where is the real racism?